IrTaki/Dice-Rolling-Simulator-Python-/README.md

 * Print
 * While Loops

+## To Do
+* Comment the code
+* Make the code more visually pleasing to read

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.